rouven0/TruckSimulatorBot/README.md

 The gas prices are refreshed daily and can be seen in the support server.

 ### Trucks
-When you have enough money, you can buy a new Truck.
+As soon as you have enough money, you can buy a new Truck.
 Better ones are expensive, but have better stats when it comes to gas capacity and consumption.
 When you buy a new truck, your old one will be sold; the selling price is based on its original price and the miles you drove with this truck.

 ### Gambling